irohalab/mira-resource-indexer/README.md

 set the following environment variable.

 - INDEXER_MODE what mode this indexer will work at. should be 'bangumi_moe' for this case.
+- DB_MODE for databse instance, default is `mongo`
 - DB_HOST host for postgres instance, default is `localhost`
 - DB_PORT port for postgres, default is 5432
 - DB_USER user for postgres access, default is `process.env.USER`